ForrestDevs/arbor/README.md

 ## License

-Seed AI is released under [appropriate license].
+Arbor AI is released under [appropriate license].
 See LICENSE file for details.

 ---

-This is a living document that will evolve alongside the Seed AI system.
+This is a living document that will evolve alongside the Arbor AI system.
 For the latest updates and detailed documentation, please refer to our technical documentation portal.